programmatordev/php-api-sdk/README.md

 $this->removeQueryDefault(string $name): self
 ```

-For example, if you want to add a language parameter on all requests:
+For example, if you want to add a language query parameter in all requests:

 ```php
 use ProgrammatorDev\Api\Api;